Rumeysakeskin/ASR-fine-tuning-for-low-resource-languages/readme.md

 ## Finetuning ASR Model on Low Resource Languages (Turkish)
 For this project, we will attempt to fine-tune a ASR model onto speech dataset for Turkish.
-This repo will also allow us to discuss in detail how to **fine-tune a pre-trained model onto a new low-resource language with a small dataset.**
+This repo will also allow us to discuss in detail how to **fine-tune a pre-trained subword-based CTC model onto a new low-resource language with a small dataset.**

 ### Table of Contents